rapid-lang/rapid/LRM/README.md

 For example, to declare a custom error:

 ```
-error e = error(name="RequestError",
+error e = error(message="There was an error with that Request.",
                 code=400,
-                message="There was an error with that Request.")
+                name="RequestError")
 ```

 Unsafe operations return an error as the last return value: